A lion turning on a light

 Even with a well-run trustee recruitment campaign, you might not recruit the first time round.
 Don’t be disheartened.
 As with paid staff, it’s usually better to appoint no-one than to appoint the wrong person.
 Although it can seem like a lot of work, it is likely to be less effort than having to manage a trustee that isn’t a good fit for your charity.
 Your efforts won’t be wasted as they will inform your future trustee recruitment.

-Evaluate your recruitment process to see if you can change anything (see Reviewing your trustee recruitment cycle as whole above).
-Here are some quick tips.
+Evaluate your recruitment process to see if you can change anything (see Reviewing your trustee recruitment cycle as a whole above).
+Here are some quick tips:

 • Review your recruitment criteria.
 Did you create any unnecessary barriers?
 For example, if other trustees have governance or senior management experience, do you need your new trustees to have this too?
 Did you ask for a professional qualification that is not essential?